carpentries-incubator/python-humanities-lesson/episodes/06-visualization-ggplot-python.md

 # Customization

-Now, let's change names of axes to something more informative than 'year' and 'n' and add a title to this figure:
+Now, let's add a title to this figure:

 ```python
 from bokeh.models import ColumnDataSource, Range1d, LabelSet, Label